Kirk Olivadotti: Coaching

 Olivadotti began his coaching career at the college level, working with the Maine Maritime Academy's wide receivers and tight ends in 1997.
 He then spent two seasons (1998–1999) working as an assistant coach at Indiana State University.

 In 2000, Olivadotti began coaching the Washington Redskins' defense.
 His time with the team would last for eleven seasons, making him the longest-tenured coach on the Redskins' staff at the time of his leave.
 He worked in various positions, including defensive backs assistant (2000–2003), defensive quality control (2000–2003; 2004–2005), special teams assistant (2004–2006), defensive line (2006), linebackers coach (2007–2009), and defensive assistant (2010).
 While working as a linebackers coach, Olivadotti tutored two linebackers, London Fletcher and Brian Orakpo, to their first Pro Bowl, the all-star game of the National Football League.

 In February 2011, Olivadotti was hired by University of Georgia coach Mark Richt to be the Bulldogs' new linebackers coach.
 He filled the spot vacated by Warren Belin when he left for the Carolina Panthers.
 Olivadotti's father, Tom, had previously coached with University of Georgia defensive coordinator Todd Grantham for the Houston Texans.
 On January 16, 2014, it was announced that Olivadotti had rejoined the Redskin's staff to become their linebacker coach.

 On January 24, 2019, Olivadotti was hired as the inside linebackers coach of the Green Bay Packers.

+On February 5, 2024, Olivadotti was hired as the linebackers coach of the Seattle Seahawks.
+He reunited with head coach Mike Macdonald, with whom he worked with on the Georgia Bulldogs from 2011 to 2013 as their linebackers coach.